Heart of Asia

 Overview

-Heart of Asia is a small UK charity established in 2006 that operates as a grant-making organization supporting vulnerable communities in remote areas of eastern Tibet.
-Run entirely by volunteers with an annual giving of approximately £65,000-70,000, the charity focuses on health, education and poverty relief in the Tibetan Plateau region.
-The charity is classified by the UK Charity Commission as a grant-making organization that supports both individuals and organizations.
+Heart of Asia is a small UK charity established in 2006 that operates as a grant-making organisation supporting vulnerable communities in remote areas of eastern Tibet.
+Run entirely by volunteers, the charity focuses on health, education and poverty relief in the Tibetan Plateau region.
+The charity is classified by the UK Charity Commission as a grant-making organisation that supports both individuals and organisations.
 However, Heart of Asia operates through a closed network model, identifying beneficiaries through trusted local community leaders and maintaining long-term support relationships with a very limited number of carefully selected projects.
 There is no public application process, and the charity functions more like a private charitable trust with trustee-directed giving.

 Funding Priorities